stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+### October 22, 2017
+Version 2.5.1 works around a bug described in Issue #89

 ### June 20, 2017
 Version 2.5.0 now supports Gradle 4.0.
 In particular, the plugin has been enhanced to be aware of where Gradle 4.0 is putting class files.
 Prior versions